baselinrhq/baselinr/docs/dashboard/README.md

 ## 📊 Sample Data

-To populate the dashboard with sample data for testing:
+To populate the Quality Studio with sample data for testing:

 ```bash
 cd dashboard/backend